arangodb/docs/3.8/aql/functions-arangosearch.md

 - **threshold** (number, _optional_): value between `0.0` and `1.0`.
 Defaults
   to `0.7` if none is specified.
 - **analyzer** (string): name of an [Analyzer](../arangosearch-analyzers.html).
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns **bool**: `true` if the evaluated ngram similarity value is greater or equal than the specified threshold, `false` otherwise

 Given a View indexing an attribute `text`, a custom ngram Analyzer `"bigram"` (`min: 2, max: 2, preserveOriginal: false, streamType: "utf8"`) and a document